Paula Pareto

 Paula Belén Pareto (born 16 January 1986) is an Argentine retired judoka and physician.
-She was the flag bearer for her country at the closing ceremony of the 2016 Summer Olympics held in Rio de Janeiro, Brazil.
+She was the flag bearer for her country at the 2016 Summer Olympics closing ceremony held in Rio de Janeiro, Brazil.
 She competed at the 2020 Summer Olympics.
+She was the first Argentinian woman to become Olympic Champion having won gold at the women's 48 kg event at the 2016 Summer Olympics.

 Biography

 Paula, nicknamed "La Peque" (The small one), was born in San Fernando, Argentina.
 She lives with her parents in Tigre, close to the capital city.
 She began swimming at the age of four, and a year later, she took up gymnastics.
 Her inspiration for judo arose when she was 9, and her younger brother Marco came home from school beaten up.
 Her father, Aldo, used to practice judo when he was young, so he decided to send Marco to a judo club.
 Paula was curious and wanted to go too.

 Her first judo club was Club San Fernando.
 She soon won her first tournament, and when she decided to continue practicing judo, she moved to bigger Club Estudiantes de La Plata.
 First years she competed in the −44 kg division but later moved up to the −48 kg category.

 She is a big football fan and plays football with her friends.
 She had a period when she wanted to play football professionally, but she left the idea to pursue her judo career after that.
 Her favorite club is Boca Juniors and her home club Estudiantes de La Plata.

 During the 2008 Summer Olympics in Beijing, in an interview said that she is single, and her mother Mirta commented that it was like "You are engaged to judo".

-Paula has a younger brother called Marco, who is supporting her on her journeys around world tournaments, and an older sister called Estefanía who is a psychologist.
+Paula has a younger brother named Marco, who supports her on her journeys around world tournaments, and an older sister named Estefanía, who is a psychologist.

 She studied medicine at the University of Buenos Aires and graduated in March 2014.

 In November 2010, Paula was granted the Platinum Konex Award as Argentina's best sportswoman of the last decade.
 In December 2015, she received the Gold Olimpia Award as the best athlete of the year from her country.

+In 2024, Pareto became a member of the International Olympic Committee.